0330 223 2740 Book a demo

 Farda Healthcare UK Radar Healthcare US

-The NHS has been prioritising patient safety for the last few years, with the patient safety strategy focusing on three main aims: Insight, Involvement and Improvement.
-Because of this, 1,000 extra lives could be saved along with a reduction of £100 million in care costs each year from 2023/24.
+The NHS has prioritised patient safety incident reporting for many years.
+Its own 2019 Patient Safety Strategy tells us that by focusing on Insight, Involvement, and Improvement, almost 1,000 extra lives could be saved along with a reduction of £100 million in care costs each year from 2023/24.
+But in secondary care, reality has not yet matched its ambition.

 Staff engagement involves much more than merely giving people the means to be able to report something, good or bad.
 If they get feedback on what they report and understand the lessons learned, they truly get a sense that you are taking it seriously and are taking action, and that will drive positive change.